Click Here for a Location Map

 The apartment is situated on the ground floor and sleeps up to 4 people.
 For an additional person a z-bed can be hired for a small charge paid locally.

 The apartment comprises a large air-conditioned living room with lounge seating for 5 and dining seating for 6.
 This area leads onto a very large private part-covered, pool-facing terrace that is South facing and attracts maximum sunshine.
-The terrace is furnished with a table and 6 chairs, 4 sunloungers and a BBQ.
+The terrace is furnished with a table and 6 chairs & 4 sunloungers.

 The fitted kitchen is equipped with modern appliances including washing machine, fridge/freezer, microwave, oven, grill, toaster and kettle.